Vidzeme University of Applied Sciences

 Vidzeme University of Applied Sciences (Vidzemes Augstskola) is the higher education establishment in Valmiera, Latvia.
 It was founded in 1996 and now it has around 800 students.

 History

 Vidzeme University of Applied Sciences was founded in 1996 to promote economic, political and social development of the area.
 In 2001 it changed its status from a regional governmental institution to a state educational institution.
 Later in 2004 it introduced two master's degree study programmes.
 In October 2013 it received the Green Flag award, becoming the first institution of higher education in the Baltic states to hold international Eco university status.
 In February 2014, the Faculty of Business Administration and Economics, Faculty of Tourism and Hospitality Management, and Faculty of Social Sciences were merged into one faculty.

 Structure

-Vidzeme University of Applied Sciences has an elected rector, currently Gatis Krūmiņš.
+Vidzeme University of Applied Sciences has an elected rector, currently Agnese Dāvidsone.
 The university has two faculties, two research centres, The Lifelong Learning Centre and a library.